Papercrafting, Special Events

 It was a nice lunch break during a day of paper-crafting together.

 We made around 10 cards each.
-Here are some of the cards Michele made:
+Here are some of the cards my friend made:

 Here are the cards I made: